oktomus/gsoc-2018/appleseed-proposal.md

 ## Bio

-I am 21 year old, studying *Compute Science and Image Science* at the University of Strasbourg, France, currently in first year of a Master's Degree.
-Computer graphics and especially rendering passionates me, I am doing my best for being ready to enter the industry.
+I am 21, studying *Compute Science and Image Science* at the University of Strasbourg, France, currently in the first year of a Master's Degree.
+Computer graphics and especially rendering fascinate me, I am doing my best for being ready to enter the industry.
 I have experience with NPR and real-time rendering, and I am learning about physically based renderers.
-I have professional experience with Python which I acquired by working in 2 different animation studios (one in Luxembourg named *La Fabrique d'Images* and one in Paris named *Ellipsanime*).
-Developping tools for artists was my principal task.
-Thanks to school and personnal projects, I have advanced knowledge of C++ and C. Also, I am starting to get confortable with Scientific Papers as I am using them to implement school projects.
+I have professional experience with Python, which I acquired by working in 2 different animation studio (one in Luxembourg named *La Fabrique d'Images* and one in Paris named *Ellipsanime*).
+Developing tools for artists was my principal task.
+Thanks to school and personal projects, I have advanced knowledge of C++ and C. Also, I am starting to get comfortable with Scientific Papers as I am using them to implement school projects.

 ## References